decoin-exchange/decoin-official-api-docs/rest-api.md

 ### Timing Security

-Trading is about timing some time due to network problem request take too much time to reach to the server so that expiry time specify that after that time request will not be processed by the server.
+Trading is all about timing.
+Some time due to network congestion, requests may take too long to reach the servers.
+So to prevent this, one can specify request expiration time after which server should discard the request.

 -   `Signed` endpoint requires a parameter `time`, to be sent which should be the millisecond, it is the time of the request when it was created and sent.
-- `Exp` parameter is an additional parameter for expiry time it specify the time in milliseconds after that request will be expired its default value is 5000.
+- `Exp` parameter is an additional parameter for specifying custom expiration time in milliseconds, after which the server should discard the request.
+It's default value is 5000.
 - How time security function work is given below.

         if (time < (serverTime + 1000) && (serverTime - timestamp) <= exp)  {